hotei/simple/README-simple.md

 * freeport.go
 	* get OS to give you a free port number for server
 	* String() method
+* funcParm.go, funcParm_test.go
+	* using functions as parameters to functions
 * goroutine.go
 	* channel as throttle to limit resource consumption (CPU here)
 	* waitgroup
+* ifAddr.go
+	* list the network interfaces available to the program
+* interface
+	* demonstrate functions that take multiple types as arguments
+* inventory.go
+	* trivial inventory example (poor example)
 * json.go
 	*
 * letterCount.go